 The Question Too Many Introverted Moms Are Asking Themselves

 Can introverted moms love motherhood?
 Can we enjoy it?
+On a consistent basis?
 Or are we fated to trudge our way through it, loving our children fiercely while trying just as fiercely not to resent them for stealing away the quiet we’ve relied on all our lives.

 I think We Can